Hithesh-k1/Javascript-Libraries/javascript-libraries.md

-## Alphabetical index of projects in Javascript:
+## Alphabetical index of Javascript Libraries:

 |       |       |       |       |       |       |       |
 |---    |---    |---    |---    |---    |---    |    ---|